nickallegretti/na4nn/lecture-labs/tw4/Readme.md

-Class Diagram and Crow's Foot done by Jeremy Schneirderjohn and myself.
+Class Diagram and Crow's Foot done by Jeremy Schneirderjohn and myself on 2/11/20.